monash-emu/AuTuMN/README.md

 ```
 ├── .github                 GitHub config
-├── applications            Specific applications of AuTuMN
+├── apps            Specific apps of AuTuMN
 ├── autumn                  AuTuMN framework module
 ├── data                    Data to be used by the models
 ├── docs                    Documentation